 We will explicitly teach respectful behaviours and expectations about bullying in the classroom.
+Our actions

 - Build staff skills to respond well to bullying. - Teach about bullying in all year levels.
 Include how to prevent, identify, respond to and report bullying and cyberbullying. - Explicitly teach positive behaviour and social and emotional skills.
 Guide students to have healthy relationships, both in person and online.
-Do this across all subject areas.
-Follow the Grow Your Mind curriculum and the Child Protection Curriculum. - Use teachable moments when a bullying issue happens.
+Do this across all subject areas. - Use teachable moments when a bullying issue happens.
 Teach about respectful and appropriate behaviours.